vbudi000/quickstart-redhat-openshift/airgapped.md

 2. Copy dockerreg.tar.gz into an S3 bucket for the installation

-3. Deploy the registry using a cloudformation stack:
+3. Deploy the registry using a cloudformation stack: **NOT IMPLEMENTED**

   ```
   aws cloudformation --template-body file://templates/mirrorregistry.template --parameter file://mr.json --stack-name mirrorregistry